darkhaniop/debian-proxmox-encrypted-swap/README.md

 ### 6. Verify

 The changes can be verified with `lsblk` and `swapon`.
-The following example shows results on a Proxmox VE 8 node with 16 GiB encrypted swap:
+The following example shows a Proxmox VE 8 node with 16 GiB encrypted swap configured:
 ```
 # lsblk
 NAME                 MAJ:MIN RM   SIZE RO TYPE  MOUNTPOINTS